VisTrak Eagle Setup

 For those that don't want to hear a beep sound when the ball has been located on the mat and the system is in "Ready for Swing" mode

-you can switch beeps OFF and just view the new bright green "Ready for Swing" panel in the VisTrak window.
+you can switch beeps OFF and just view the green LED light on the VisTrak camera or use the optional extra laser light.

 ... more instructions to follow